raunakali786/Rolling-Dice-Project-using-Python/README.md

 # This project have the Python code which rolls the dice.
 # It gives the three options :
 # Enter to roll dice.
-# m to Multiple roll the dice.
+# Press m to Multiple roll the dice.
-# exit to exit.
+# Press exit to exit.